Pet Peeves Ahead

 A close second goes to drivers who do not signal or who do not give an adequate signal.
 A defensive driver always signals, even when they think that no other traffic is around.

 Third place is speed related, and if you grouped all the related behaviours together this peeve should probably top the list.
-Between simply traveling over the speed limit and being slower traffic that failed to keep right there were enough votes to come first.
+Between simply travelling over the speed limit and being slower traffic that failed to keep right there were enough votes to come first.

 Special mention was made of drivers who accelerate to the speed limit at the start of a passing lane and then slow back down again after it ends along with inappropriate speed limits, either too high or too low.

 Cyclists who don't follow any traffic rules received a vote.
 It will be interesting to see how the Motor Vehicle Act will be amended to reflect modern cycling considerations.
-This is currently has enthusiastic support from municipalites and health authorities are also lending support.
+This is currently has enthusiastic support from municipalities and health authorities are also lending support.

 We must not forget daytime running lights.
 The common problems here are not being operational or not having lights on the rear of the vehicle when they are needed.